p6spy/p6spy/docs/install.md

         <connection-url>jdbc:p6spy:mysql://<hostname>:<port>/<database></connection-url>
         <driver-class>com.p6spy.engine.spy.P6SpyDriver</driver-class>

-### JBoss 7.1.x, WildFly 8.x
+### JBoss 7.1.x, WildFly 8.x, WildFly 10.x
-The following instructions were tested with JBoss 7.1.0 and Wildfly 8.1.Final (works with p6spy version 2.1.0 or higher).
+The following instructions were tested with JBoss 7.1.0, WildFly 8.1.Final and WildFly 10.0.0.Final (works with p6spy version 2.1.0 or higher).
 For these instructions, P6Spy assumes that you are using the standalone and $JBOSS_DIST is the directory in which JBoss/WildFly is installed.

 1. Deploy **p6spy.jar** as a module: